JEK-III/DataPubSurvey/SurveyPaperScrap.md

 ###Our demographics vs. previous surveys
 * Tenopir (2011) \cite{tenopir_data_2011}
 * *81% academic vs. our 85% is quite similar
-* *most heavily environmental sciences & ecology (36%), followed by social sciences (16%) and biology (14%)
+* *most heavily environmental sciences & ecology (36%), followed by social science (16%) and biology (14%)
+* *we're heavy in biology (37%), but with a significant representation from Earth and environmental science (16%) and social science (13%).

+* Others have found significant differences in data sharing / scholarly communication culture between disciplines
+* Tenopir (2011) \cite{tenopir_data_2011} asked what conditions/credit would be fair in exchange for use of data (you using others and others using yours)
+* found statistically significant differences between disciplines for every condition
+* we didn't, which might be a function of the lower n or different test (we lumped everything together, they considered each column separately)

+* comparison between Tenopir results and ours; authorship is the only truly parallel condition
+>Is each of the following conditions a fair exchange for the use of data?
+>Co-authorship on publications resulting from use of the data
+> >61% (105) biolgists
+> >53% (104) social scientists
+> >52% (59) computer science/engineering
+> >55% (84) physical sciences
+>we asked: How should a researcher who shares data be credited?
+>authorship on the paper
+> >53% (48) biolgists
+> >31% (10) social science
+> >27% (3) computer science
+> >50% (9) physical science
+* pretty good agreement among biologists, physical science.  our #s are lower for social & computer science
+* *could be change over time or question, but probably it's just the smaller n

 ###Sharing channels
 * likely to be distorted by, e.g. the fact that a researcher always knows when someone gets their data though email, might not know about it if it's downloaded from a repository

-###Credit
+###Credit/citation
-* there is consensus in the scholarly communication community that the right thing to do is to cite formally in the reference list
+* there is consensus in the scholarly communication community that the right thing to do is to cite formally in the reference list \cite{force11_data_citation_synthesis_group_joint_2014}
 * however, past studies have found that this is rarely actually done
 * *\cite{sieber_not_1995}: [old, somewhat complicated table of locations to parse]
 * here, most respondents agreed that formal citation is the way to go